-The following table sets forth the threshold, target and maximum metrics as a percentage of base salary and relative weighting that were used for each non-discretionary component of cash incentive compensation for 2016.
+The following table sets forth the threshold, target and maximum metrics as a percentage of base salary and relative weighting that were used for the non-discretionary component of cash incentive compensation for 2017.

-Component Weighting Threshold Metric (50%) Target Metric (100%) Maximum Metric (200%) EBITDA 50% Not Applicable 100% of the EBITDA Target 125% of the EBITDA Target Operating Margin 25% Top 66.67% of the Company's Public Company OSV Peer Group Top 50% of the Company's Public Company OSV Peer Group Not Applicable Safety 25% TRIR less than the lowest average of the four annual safety benchmarks for any year falling within the most recent three years compiled by IADC, OMSA, ISOA and IMCA
+Component Weighting Threshold Metric (50%) Target Metric (100%) Maximum Metric (150%) Safety 25% TRIR less than the lowest average of TRIR less than the lowest of any one TRIR at least 10% less all four annual safety benchmarks for of the four annual safety benchmarks than the Parent's trailing any year falling within the most recent for any year falling within the most three-year average TRIR. three years compiled by IADC, OMSA, recent three years compiled by IADC, ISOA and IMCA OMSA, ISOA or IMCA